TurboRFP

 Performance and use

 TurboRFP can be expressed and detected in a wide range of organisms.
-Mammalian cells transiently transfected with TurboRFP expression vectors give bright fluorescent signals within 8-10 hrs after transfection.
-No cell toxic effects and visible protein aggregation are observed.
+Mammalian cells transiently transfected with TurboRFP expression vectors produce bright fluorescence in 8-10 hrs after transfection.
+No cytotoxic effects or visible protein aggregation are observed.

-TurboRFP can be used in multicolor labeling applications with cyan, green, yellow, and far-red fluorescent dyes.
+TurboRFP can be used in multicolor labeling applications with blue, cyan, green, yellow, and far-red fluorescent dyes.

 TurboRFP use for cell and organelle labeling.